ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-kind
-caused.
-This is one of the most remarkable es­
-capes of the kind ever recorded.
-The man owes his life entirely to the peculiar!
-mhanner in which two large stones caught against
-each other and against the sides of the well,
-forming an arch over his head.
-But for a smaller
-rock which pressed against his middle, and an­
-other which held his feet, he would have been
-entirely free in his underground place of du­

 How touching the tribute of the Hon.
 T. I.
 Benton to his mother&#x27;s influence:
 My mother asked me never to use tobacco.
 I have